Cymande: Original incarnation

 Cymande was formed by bassist Steve Scipio and guitarist Patrick Patterson in London, England, in 1971.
 Scipio and Patterson had previously played together in a jazz fusion group called Metre, in which they picked up additional influences from British-Nigerian percussionist Ginger Johnson.
 Cymande variously had either eight or nine members in their original incarnation and also included singer/percussionist Ray King, saxophonist Derek Gibbs, conga player Pablo Gonsales, singer/percussionist Joey Dee, saxophonist Peter Serreo, drummer Sam Kelly, and flautist/percussionist Mike Rose.
 All were members of the Afro-Caribbean diaspora community in London, originating in nations including Guyana, Jamaica, and Saint Vincent.

-Cymande were discovered by British R&B producer John Schroeder while they played in a basement club in Soho in 1971.
+Cymande were discovered by British R&B producer John Schroeder playing in a basement club in Soho in 1971.
 Schroeder recorded some demos and convinced Janus Records to sign the group.
 Their first single "The Message" reached the Billboard Hot 100 and Hot R&B charts in the United States.
 Their self-titled debut album was released in 1972 and also reached the Billboard pop and R&B albums charts in the United States.
 During this period the group toured the United States successfully; their wide-ranging sound was illustrated by invitations to tour with soul singer Al Green, funk-rock band Mandrill, and jazz musician Ramsey Lewis.

 In 1973 they made history as the first British band to headline the Apollo Theater in New York, and they also performed on Soul Train.
 However, they achieved little notice in their home country.
 The album Second Time Round, featuring newly politicized lyrics, was released in 1973, and their third album, Promised Heights, was released in 1974.
 The lack of notice from the British music industry caused the group to break up in 1974.
 A fourth album, titled Arrival, was recorded during this period but was not released until 1981.
 After the band split, Scipio and Patterson moved to the Caribbean region to work as lawyers, and Scipio was Attorney General of Anguilla for seven years.